vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/change-order.md

 Changes made this way can be confirmed by the `changesAttachment` field in the response of the [Get order](https://developers.vtex.com/vtex-rest-api/reference/getorder) endpoint.
 Alternatively, you may search for the order in the *Orders > Orders management > All orders* section of your Admin panel and see the item change history in the order details.

-[block:callout]
-{
-  "type": "danger",
-  "body": "Increasing the price of an order is only available for credit card purchases.
-The connector must also be able to handle purchases without the CVV, as well as duplicated sequences."
+>❗ Increasing the price of an order is only available for credit card purchases.
+The connector must also be able to handle purchases without the CVV, as well as duplicated sequences.
-}
-[/block]

 ### Errors